expo/expo-yarn-workspaces/README.md

 # Expo Yarn Workspaces

+> ⚠️ This package has been deprecated and replaced with proper monorepo support starting from Expo SDK 49.
+[Learn more](https://docs.expo.dev/guides/monorepos/)

 This is a package that provides support for Yarn workspaces within monorepos like the Expo repository.
 It finesses Yarn workspaces, Metro, and the Expo repository to work together.

 **Note:** This package runs only on macOS and Linux.